GEMDevEng/NovaCore/DEPLOYMENT_INSTRUCTIONS.md

 ### Automatic Redeployment
 ```
-Railway automatically redeploys when you push to GitHub:
+Vercel automatically redeploys when you push to GitHub:
 git add .
 git commit -m "feat: Update backend"
 git push origin main
-# Railway automatically deploys
+# Vercel automatically detects and deploys
 ```

 ### Manual Redeployment
 ```
-In Railway dashboard:
+Using Vercel CLI:
+vercel --prod

+Or in Vercel dashboard:
+1. Go to "Deployments" tab
-1. Click "Redeploy" button
+2. Click "Redeploy" on latest deployment
-2. Wait for deployment to complete
+3. Wait for deployment to complete
 ```

 ### Rollback